funknapkin/PD2-Blacklist/readme.md

 Known issues
 ============
- * The text input UI is a bit wonky, but it works
+ * The text input UI is a bit wonky, but it works;
+ * The text input UI is drawn under the Payday menu.